Yashkaran4377227/Customized-LLM-APP/README.md

 - **Max New Tokens**: Control the length of responses (1-2048)
 - **Temperature**: Adjust the creativity level (0.1-4.0)
 - **Top-p**: Fine-tune response diversity (0.1-1.0)

 ---

+## 🧠 How RAG Enhances CyberSage

+CyberSage uses RAG to improve its performance by:

+1. **Indexing**: The cybersecurity knowledge base is indexed into a vector store.
+2. **Retrieval**: When a query is received, relevant documents are retrieved from the index.
+3. **Generation**: The retrieved information is combined with the original prompt for more informed responses.

+This approach allows CyberSage to access up-to-date and domain-specific cybersecurity information without extensive retraining.

+---